Lupe Vélez: Childhood and education

-Beginnings in Mexico and arrival to the United States (1924–26)
+Beginnings in Mexico and arrival in the United States (1924–26)

 Vélez began her career in Mexican revues in the early 1920s.
 She initially performed under her paternal surname (see Hispanic American naming customs) of Villalobos, but after her father returned home from the war (he did not die in combat as some sources state), he was outraged that his daughter had decided to become a stage performer.
 She chose her maternal surname Vélez as her stage name.

 Their mother introduced Vélez and her sister Josefina to the popular Spanish Mexican vedette María Conesa, "La Gatita Blanca".
 Vélez debuted in a show led by Conesa, where she sang "Oh Charley, My Boy" and danced the shimmy.
 In 1924, Aurelio Campos, a young pianist and friend of the Vélez sisters, recommended Vélez to stage producers Carlos Ortega and Manuel Castro.
 Ortega and Castro were preparing a season revue at the Regis Theatre, and hired Vélez to join the company in March 1925.
 Later that year, Vélez starred in the revues Mexican Rataplan and ¡No lo tapes! (both parodies of the Bataclan's shows in Paris).
 Her suggestive singing and provocative dancing was a hit with audiences, and she soon established herself as one of the main stars of vaudeville in Mexico.
 After a year and a half, Vélez left the revue after the manager refused to give her a raise.
 She then joined the Teatro Principal, but was fired after three months due to her "feisty attitude".
 Vélez was quickly hired by the Teatro Lirico, where her salary rose to 100 pesos a day.